bencorrado/bluez-bencorrado/docs/snap_installation.md

 ---
-title: "Snap installation"
+title: "Install BlueZ"
 table_of_contents: True
 ---

 # Snap installation

-The *bluez* snap shall be installed as any other snap on Ubuntu Core, type:
+The *bluez* snap can be installed as any other snap on Ubuntu Core, type:

 ```
 kzapalowicz@core16:~$ snap install bluez